Cuddy (cabin)

-A cuddy is a small room or cupboard, particularly on a boat.
-Sometimes a cuddy refers to a small but cosy hut.
-The origin of the term is not clear.
-Cuddy was in use in colonial America as early as 1655.
+A cuddy is a small room or cupboard, especially on a boat.
+It can also refer to a small, cozy hut.
+The term's origin is uncertain, but it was used in colonial America as early as 1655.
 The term may derive from the Dutch kajuit, meaning a small cabin, or from the French cahute, meaning a hut.

 Nautical uses

 The term cuddy is used particularly in nautical contexts.
-In the 19th century it referred to a saloon cabin at the stern of immigrant ships, where wealthy immigrants could travel in greater comfort than the steerage passengers below.
+In the 19th century, it referred to a saloon cabin at the stern of immigrant ships, where wealthy immigrants could travel in greater comfort than the steerage passengers below.

 A cuddy boat is a boat with a small shelter cabin with maybe a small head.
 It may have a small berth also.
 The cuddy on cuddy boats is usually not tall enough to stand in.
 Typical lengths of cuddy boats range from 18 to 28 ft.
-The term "cuddy cabin", is still somewhat used (cuddy itself can mean cabin), and is a common term among small boaters.
+The term "cuddy cabin" is still somewhat used (cuddy itself can mean cabin) and is a common term among small boaters.
 Cuddy boats are popular as recreational boats with people who want a little shelter and storage space but do not want to upgrade to a full cabin boat.
 Cuddy cabin fishing boats are also used as near-shore fishing boats.